Reed-CompBio/spras/docs/tutorial/beginner.rst

     python -m pip install .

 .. note::
-   The first command performs a one time setup of the SPRAS dependencies by creating a Conda environment (an isolated space that keeps all required packages and versions separate from your system).
+   The first command performs a one-time installation of the SPRAS dependencies by creating a Conda environment (an isolated space that keeps all required packages and versions separate from your system).

    The second command activates the newly created environment so you can use these dependencies when running SPRAS; this step must be done each time you open a new terminal session.

-   The last command is a one time installation of the SPRAS package into the environment.
+   The last command is a one-time installation of the SPRAS package into the environment.

 0.3 Test the installation
 -------------------------